thedelk/grooper-ace-architect/docs/vol-2/collect.md

 ## Feature List

-!!! abstract "Step"
+!!! abstract "Batch Processing / Batches / Test / **Invoices**"
-    1. Navigate to (root) > Batch Processing > Batches > Test > Invoices
-    2. Click on the Batch Viewer tab
+    1. Click on the **Batch Viewer** tab.
-    3. Collapse the Node Tree using the button in the toolbar
+    2. Collapse the Node Tree using the button in the toolbar.
-    4. Open Notepad.exe alongside Grooper Design Studio
+    3. Open Notepad.exe alongside Grooper Design Studio.

 ![](../assets/img/vol-2/4-4/001.png)